usesalt/wikigen/docs/SALT-DOCS.md

 ## Component 1: Local Configuration Management

-This component is the bedrock for personalizing and securing the `salt-docs-cli` experience for every engineer.
+This component is the bedrock for personalizing and securing the `salt-docs` experience for every engineer.
 In complex development environments, engineers juggle numerous projects, often requiring unique settings, API keys, and preferences.
 The **Local Configuration Management** component addresses the critical need for a robust, secure, and user-friendly system to manage all user-specific operational parameters, ensuring both ease of use and stringent privacy.

 ### Core Responsibilities